bebopjmm/dnd5e-campaigns/hunters_of_damned/Gameplay/session.1-01.md

 The next marked entry was from one month back.
 > Whatever the Way seeks, I am now convinced their goal is connected to Harrowstone.
 In retrospect, I suppose it all makes sense - the stories they tell about the ruins in town are certainly chilling enough.
 It may be time to investigate the ruins, but with everyone in town already being so worked up about them, I'd rather not let the others know about my curiosity - there's plenty of folks hereabouts who already think I'm a demonologist or a witch or something.
 Ignorant fools!

-- Torrin has never heard of Harrowstone
-- Ludmilla has never heard of Harrowstone
-- Kendra can relate basic local knowledge: Harrowstone is a ruined prison just outside town built in 4594.
+Kendra shared the basic local knowledge of the prison: Harrowstone is a ruined prison just outside town that was built in 4594.
 In fact, Ravengro was founded at the same time as a place where the guards and their families could live and that would produce food and other supplies used by the prison.
 A horrible fire in 4661 killed all of the prisoners and most of the guards destroyed a large portion of the prison’s underground eastern wing, but left most of the stone structure above relatively intact.
 The prison’s warden perished in the fire, along with his wife, although no one knows why she was in the prison when the fire occurred.
 A statue commemorating the warden and the guards who lost their lives was built in the months after the tragedy—that statue still stands on the riverbank just outside of town.
 Many of the locals suspect the site is haunted and won't speak of the place.
-- Ihrin adds that Harrowstone was infamous amongst the criminal world as most of the hardened criminals sent to Harrowstone spent only a few months imprisoned, for it was here that most of Ustalav’s executions during that era were carried out.
+Ihrin added that Harrowstone was infamous amongst the criminal world as most of the hardened criminals sent to Harrowstone spent only a few months imprisoned, for it was there that most of Ustalav’s executions during that era were carried out.
-- Calvinus knows nothing more than what Kendra related
-- Razvan has never heard of Harrowstone

 The next marked entry was from twenty days ago.
 > It is confirmed.
 The Way seems quite interested in something- no, strike that - someone who was held in Harrowstone.
 But who, specifically, is the Way after?
 I need a list of everyone who died the night of the fire.
 Everyone.
 The Temple of Pharasma must have such a list.